 The iOS platform is a proprietary platform made by Apple.
 The iOS platform is available for mobile devices (iPhone) and tablets (iPad).
 You can develop apps for the iOS platform and target the same app to either an iPhone or an iPad.
 When developing the app, the space limitations of each of the devices must be taken into account. iOS apps can be installed on your iPhone or iPad via the Apple App Store.

-To develop iOS apps, you need to have an Apple developer account and Xcode IDE on a Mac computer.
+To develop iOS apps, you need to have an iphone developer account and Xcode IDE on a Mac computer.
 There is no way to efficiently develop and perform the debugging process using just one machine with a Windows system.

 Xcode includes all the necessary Apple development toolkits: SDKs, a code editor, compile/build tools, simulator, rs, and a debugger.
 You will have to use CocoaPods or Carthage as package managers to embed third-party SDKs or submit an SDK written by you.